 - Get the world’s greatest drummer.
 Or even Lars Ulrich.
+OK, not really.
+But seriously, you do need a great drummer.
 Oops, sorry, I said ten steps, didn’t I ?

 - Check the phase OK well the whole “10 steps” thing is blown now so I might as well add this excellent suggestion from Danny in the comments.
 When blending multiple mics, it’s essential to make sure they are in phase with each other.
 I think I’ll do a whole post on phase, but the short version is:

 (4) If neither sounds good, move the mic or patch in a delay